hlotvonen/glyph-drawing-club-blog/src/posts/2024-12-17-the-origins-of-DEL-and-its-legacy-in-ascii-art.md

 The differing interpretations on how to deal with DEL in various media had lasting effects.
 What worked on paper-based media proved problematic for the digital screen-based text input and output.
 Ultimately, the question on *how* exactly to use and interpret DEL was (and still is) context dependant, lacking a clear consensus.
 This ambiguity has lead to much confusion, as illustrated by the following examples.
 The 1978 video terminal VT100 worked similarly to the "line reconstruction" example, but many UNIX systems behaved differently.
 In UNIX, by default the <kbd>Backspace</kbd> key would send the actual DEL character (0x7F), but many terminal drivers and applications were configured to interpret it as "move the cursor back one position *and* delete the character at the cursor position".
 On the other hand, the <kbd>Delete</kbd> key would behave *like* DEL (forward delete), but actually generate an escape code ESC[3~, which is a command to the terminal to perform a "forward delete".
 Confusingly, there were also terminal emulators (like xterm) based on the completely different VT100 behaviour: <kbd>Backspace</kbd> key would send the BS character and <kbd>Delete</kbd> key would send DEL (0x7F).
 This discrepancy caused problems on how these characters should be interpreted.
 Should <kbd>Backspace</kbd> be interpreted as forward or as backward delete?
 What about DEL then?
 These confusions lead to situations where the sender's screen might show deletions correctly while the receiver's might not, or vice versa.
 On top of that, some Unix-like systems, like HP-UX interpreted DEL as a "interrupt process" (similiar to modern CTRL+C)^[A relevant discussion on ["What is DEL for?"](https://unicode.org/mail-arch/unicode-ml/Archives-Old/UML025/1090.html)].
 Many guides have been written on how to deal with the issue of Backspace and Delete keys doing unexpected things.^[See Sebastiano Vigna's [Linux Backspace/Delete mini-HOWTO](https://tldp.org/HOWTO/BackspaceDelete/index.html), Anne Baretta's [Consistent BackSpace and Delete Configuration](https://web.archive.org/web/20181022000151/http://ibb.net/%7Eanne/keyboard.html) and Kermit FAQ's [My Backspace Key doesn't work!](http://www.columbia.edu/kermit/backspace.html)].

 This is all to say: the many varied and contradicting functions, interpretations and implementations of DEL is a total mess.
-So, when I press the <kbd>Delete</kbd> key on my keyboard, the keyboard sends a scan code for the DELETE key, the operating system translates this to virtual key code based on the currently active keyboard layout, and this virtual key code is interpreted differently based on the application—and this could be literally anything from printing the DEL character to deleting a file.
+So, when I press the <kbd>Delete</kbd> key on my keyboard, the keyboard sends a scan code for the <kbd>Delete</kbd> key, the operating system translates this to virtual key code based on the currently active keyboard layout, and this virtual key code is interpreted differently based on the application—and this could be literally anything from printing the DEL character to deleting a file.
 The physical key has nothing to do with the ASCII DEL character, other than having a shared history and name.

 ::: wrap note
 ##### Sidenote: DEL in the 1979 EasyWriter for Apple II
 I did find one example where DEL printed the glyph!
-In EasyWriter, released in 1979 as the first word processor for the Apple II, pressind DELETE inserts a checkerboard pattern ( ▒ ).
+In EasyWriter, released in 1979 as the first word processor for the Apple II, pressing <kbd>Delete</kbd> inserts a checkerboard pattern ( ▒ ).
 To actually delete a character, I need to move the cursor over a character and then hit <kbd>Control</kbd>+<kbd>D</kbd>.

 <figure class="u-image-full-width">
     {% image